 d) The transmission attempt collides internally with another EDCAF of an AC that has higher priority, that is, two or more EDCAFs in the same STA are granted a TXOP at the same time.

-A TXOP that was initiated in response to the backoff counter for the EDCAF of an AC is a TXOP of that AC.

-In addition, the backoff procedure may be invoked for an EDCAF when the transmission of one or more MPDUs in a non-initial PPDU or MU-MIMO PPDU by the TXOP holder fails.
+In addition, the backoff procedure may be invoked for an EDCAF when the transmission of one or more MPDUs in a non-initial PPDU by the TXOP holder fails.